mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 #### Alignment of constructionist gaming with PBL

-There is a clear alignment between game making as an educational activity and the agenda of project-based learning, particularly in the to develop skills suited to the modern workplace (21st Century skills).
-This is particularly apparent when comparing the techniques espoused to develop skills these skills which include:  mobilising motivation by tapping into interests of participants, striving for authenticity in terms of project audience, encouraging
+There is a clear alignment between the potential of making games and other media products as an educational activity and the agenda of project-based learning, particularly in the to develop skills suited to the modern workplace (21st Century skills).
+Games making as a project can provide: learner choice in projects which increases motivation; authentic and shareable project outcomes to encourage peer feedback and reflection;  iterative projects work supporting student mastery; and challenging goals and guidance in goal setting aiding self-regulation in learners.
-COMPLETE

     <!-- Encourage Student Choice: Darling-Hammond et al. (2008), Larmer and Mergen- doller (2015a), Ravitz (2010), and Thomas (2000) all noted the importance of student choice, autonomy, and authority. [@kokotsaki_project-based_2016, p.
 9] -->

 In addition, studies on PBL provides useful evidence for its effectiveness in diverse fields of practice including: inclusive pedagogies [@leggett_impact_2021], and the use of appropriate "learning scaffolds" [@kokotsaki_project-based_2016, p.
 8],

-The authours of the reviews above describe the constructivist base for PBL, highlighting the need of a learning environment and activities that allow for an active construction of knowledge by learners rather than one dominated by instruction.
+The authors of the reviews above describe the constructivist base for PBL, highlighting the need of a learning environment and activities that allow for an active construction of knowledge by learners rather than one dominated by instruction.
 So how does this compare to activity theory interpretation of PBL?
 Certainly there is a strong alignment with how change or learning happens in both approaches, and the use of artefacts use in a community is key to both [@gibbes_project-based_2014; @hung_activity_2000].

 To align with the areas of this study, it is of value to examine PBL literature detailing structure and pedagogical approaches in the area of digital product production and language learning.